top of page

 One of the best epitaphs I read was by Gordon Rutter, head of the Edinburgh Fortean Society who told me: I had a signed book by Frank Searle, but the signature turned out to be fake.
 Brilliant.

-Every time I see Nessie, Seven Years in Search of the Monster, or read parts of it, I’m instantly transported back to those more innocent ‘new age’ days in the late seventies.
+Every time I see the book Nessie, Seven Years in Search of the Monster, or read parts of it, I’m instantly transported back to those more innocent ‘new age’ days in the late seventies.
 It’s odd, but knowing now that the entire book is utter bullshit doesn’t detract from the feeling.
 As we all now know, the 'surgeon's photo' and the underwater flipper photos all turned out to be fake too.

 The thing that destroys the entire period for me was when I realised that Sir Peter Scott’s scientific name for the creatures, Nessiteras rhombopteryx, is an anagram of Monster hoax by Sir Peter S.

-337 views0 comments
+433 views0 comments

 bottom of page